 Relative pitch will allow you to hear your music for what it truly is.
 Sometimes, especially in the beginning, this may be a bad thing.
 You might become a little overcritical of your playing.
 It is better to be a little overcritical than to not care at all.

 If you find yourself wondering how some guitarists are able to create such amazing licks, a large part of it is their ear.
-Because they have relative pitch, they are able to take the ideas inside of their heads and translate them to notes.
-They have the ability to identify guitar notes by ear when listening to a music passage.
+Because they have relative pitch, they are able to take the ideas inside of their heads and translate them into notes.
+They have the ability to identify guitar notes by ear when listening to a musical passage.

 If you simply like to play covers, relative pitch can not only help you to separate yourself from the endless pack of forty year old dream chasers who think that someone will still discover them while they play covers (they won’t –it never happens).
 You won’t have to pay for tabs or sheet music because you will be able to listen to a song and almost instantly recognize the notes.